 We encourage you to send your specific RVC scholarship questions to RVC-Foundation@rockvalleycollege.edu.

 If you take a F grade, you will NOT receive credit for the course.
 The hours will not count toward the total number of credit hours a student needs to graduate.
 Advisors will be prepared to help you determine what is in your best interest.

-No. If you want to receive credit for the class, you cannot decide to take Pass/Fail until after you receive your grade.
-You can withdraw from a Summer I class up until June 3 or withdraw from a Summer II class up until July 24, but that will result in a "W" and no credit for the course.
+No, if you want to receive credit for the class, you cannot decide to take Pass/Fail until after you receive your grade.
+You can withdraw from a fall course up until November 6, 2020 (this is the date for traditional 16 week classes; for shortened classes, please check your syllabus), but that will result in a “W” and no credit awarded for the course.